 Neural Probabilistic Language Model - Review

 I recently dove into Yoshua Bengio et al.’s 2003 paper, “A Neural Probabilistic Language Model”.
-Reading such an old paper – really foundational work from over two decades ago – is fascinating.
-What struck me most wasn’t just the specific model (which is simple by today’s standards), but the clarity with which Bengio laid out the core problems and principles of language modeling, principles that are still incredibly relevant.
-I got a real respect for his vision; it feels like this paper set the trajectory for much of what followed.
+Reading a paper from over two decades ago is fascinating.
+What struck me most wasn’t the specific model, which is simple by today’s standards, but how clearly Bengio laid out the core problems of language modeling.
+I came away with more respect for his vision.

 Bengio starts by framing the fundamental challenge: the curse of dimensionality.
 As he puts it,